eu-ssi/eussi.org/README.md

 If you want to add new pages to the navigation bar or modify the navigation bar, modify `navigation` in [config.toml](config.toml).

-You can change the looks inside the [sass](sass) folder if you know your way around CSS/Sass.

 You can modify the page layouts by editing files inside the [templates](templates) folder.

 To add data to the consortium team and organizations page, please edit